 Anyone who is going to use or service this wood processor must read and clearly understand ALL Safety, Usage and Maintenance information presented in this manual.
 Do not use or allow anyone else to use this machine until such information has been reviewed.
 Review this information annually before the season start-up.

 Make these periodic reviews of safety and operation a standard practice for all equipment.
 An untrained operator is unqualified to use this machine.

-A sign-off sheet is provided for your record keeping to show that all personnel who will be working with the equipment have read and understand the information in the Operator's Manual and have been instructed in the operation of the equipment.
+A sign-off sheet is provided to keep a record of personnel that have read and understand the information in the Operator's Manual and that have been instructed in the operation of the equipment.